-Tip: Taxable Adjustment.
-The twice-yearly inflation adjustments to TIPS are considered taxable income even though investors won’t see that money until they sell the bond or it reaches maturity.
+Tip: The twice-yearly inflation adjustments to TIPS are considered taxable income even though investors won’t see that money until they sell the bond or it reaches maturity.

-When the Fed Chairman talks about inflation, he’s concerned with the upward price movement in the cost of goods and services in the U.S. economy.
-Bernanke and the Fed governors are tasked with adjusting short-term interest rates to help control inflation in an effort to promote overall economic growth.
+In 2014, the country witnessed the historic appointment of Janet Yellen as Chair of the Board of Governors of the Federal Reserve System.
+She became the first woman to take the helm of the world's most influential central bank.¹ She and the Fed governors are tasked with adjusting short-term interest rates to help control inflation in an effort to promote overall economic growth.

 In recent years, inflation has remained low, which has allowed the Fed to maintain record-low short-term interest rates.
 But some are concerned that the Fed’s interest-rate policy may accelerate inflation in the future, and they are looking for investment opportunities that have the potential to react to higher interest rates.